 No posting and praying on social media platforms.

 No hanging out ‘giving value’ hoping someone will buy.

-Real sales time to keep your sales pipeline full.
+Real sales time and effective discovery calls to keep your sales pipeline full.

 Strategic and proactive selling will get you through this.

 If you want to learn more about this then my Sales Bootcamp is the place to be.

 9. Prioritise Building Relationships with Clients and Peers